Below are answers to frequently asked questions regarding the RiverSmart Homes program:

 Shade trees = $50 per shade tree (no limit)

 Rain gardens = $75 per 50 sq. ft. of rain garden (limit two*)

 BayScaping = $100 per 120 sq. ft. of BayScaping (limit two*)

 *Properties that qualify are limited to a total of two landscaping features (i.e. rain garden and BayScaping) per property.

-Pervious pavers and/or re-vegetation = DOEE provides $10/sq. ft. rebate for removing and replacing impervious surface with pervious pavers and/or a $5/sq.ft. rebate for removing and replacing impervious surface with vegetation.
+Permeable pavers and/or re-vegetation = DOEE provides $10/sq. ft. rebate for removing and replacing vegetation with permeable pavers and/or a $5/sq. ft. rebate for removing and replacing impervious surface with vegetation.

 How and when do I make a copayment for my RiverSmart Home feature?

 Homeowners make copayments directly to the contractor installing their RiverSmart Home feature (shade trees, rain barrels, BayScaping, and rain gardens).
 The timeline for these copayments will vary by feature.